 Non-Alabama students are required to pay a non-resident tuition fee.

 Students who come to the state of Alabama from another state for the purpose of attending Auburn University will be considered a "non-resident student" for tuition purposes.
 Classification of students as a non-resident shall be made at the time of their initial admission to the university and the non-resident status shall continue unchanged through all registrations at the university until and unless satisfactory evidence is provided to qualify for residency.

-No person who moves to Alabama for the primary purpose of attending college shall be considered to have demonstrated intent to establish domicile in the State of Alabama, and will generally not be considered eligible for classification as a resident student.
+A person who moves to Alabama for the primary purpose of attending college will not be considered eligible for classification as a resident student.

 It is the student’s responsibility to check their residency status when accepted to Auburn University.

 Students should carefully examine their ebill account as this is a clear indicator of whether one is being charged resident or non-resident tuition.

 An Alabama student/resident is a person who is:

 A person who establishes domicile in Alabama for the purpose of avoiding non-Alabama fees will be subject to non-resident tuition.